dante-falls/Purple-Shark/README.md

  ### [Purple Shark - A Bash Script For PCAP Analysis - Cybersecurity](https://youtu.be/lnBnNEV4Jtg?si=XWF8AOJOdi72xIYA)

 <h2>Description</h2>
 purpleShark.sh is a Bash Script that automatically extracts useful network traffic data from a PCAP file.
 PCAP files can be hard to read and analyze, so my team and I automated the process as part of our Graduation Project at Fullstack Academy.
 The script consists of 120 lines of Bash code and extracts network traffic data from a PCAP file using TShark.
+YOU MUST HAVE TSHARK AND ZENITY INSTALLED IN ORDER TO RUN THIS PROGRAM!!!
 Click on the YouTube video above to learn more about the script and how to use it.
 I will also demonstrate the script, below.
 <br />